Dadaser/geokretymap.github.io/how-to-log-geokrety/log-geokrety-from-geokrety-org.md

 ![alt text](/images/en/GeoKrety-tutorial_Step-3.2_GC-coordinates.png "Coordinates at GeoCaching.com")
 ![alt text](/images/en/GeoKrety-tutorial_Step-3.2_GK-coordinates.png "Coordinates at GeoKrety.com")

-f you are logged in on the site, your “name” is already filled, otherwise, enter your username.
+If you are logged in on the site, your “name” is already filled, otherwise, enter your username.

 Then the date and time of the movement.

 Add if you want a small message, it will still enjoy its owner!

-End
+## 4. End

 Finish by submitting the form.

-See also:

-* With c:geo, Android application
-* With Geokrety Logger, Android application
-* From geocaching.com